victorigualada/surf-forecast-integration/README.md

 # Surf Forecast Integration for Home Assistant

 This custom integration brings Surfline surf forecasts and conditions into Home Assistant, providing sensors, selects, and automations for your favorite surf spots.
+Get notified on your phone when your desired surf conditions are met for each spot.

 ## Features